Sign up for our newswire newsletter

 And as his history demonstrates, he’s not afraid to engage powerful interests when appropriate, even when it could ruffle feathers with current or future partners.

-Case in point: After being a leader of an economic boycott of Cincinnati following the 2001 police killing of Timothy Thomas—resulting in major entertainers and the Urban League to cancel events in the city—Dunn later joined the sales team at Visit Cincy and rose to be the first Black vice president in the 77-year history of the DMO.
+Case in point: After being a student leader of an economic boycott of Cincinnati following the 2001 police killing of Timothy Thomas—resulting in major entertainers and the Urban League to cancel events in the city—Dunn later joined the sales team at Visit Cincy and rose to be the first Black vice president in the 77-year history of the DMO.
 He then successfully championed the destination as a welcoming option, especially for African American organizations.

 [Related: Black Meeting Profs CEO Jason Dunn on the State of DEIAB in the Meetings Industry]